hashobject/perun.io/resources/guides/built-ins.md

 ### images-resize

-If you'd like to ensure your images have a standard size, or wish to have several different sizes available so that you can send an appropriate size to a client, `images-resize` is available to make this easier. `(images-resize)` is sufficient for default behavior, and you can also set these options:
+If you'd like to ensure your images have a standard size, or wish to have several sizes available so that you can send an appropriate size to a client, `images-resize` is available to make this easier. `(images-resize)` is sufficient for default behavior, and you can also set these options: